vaadin/platform/scripts/generator/templates/template-release-notes.md

   <th>IDE</th>
   <td>

 Any IDE or editor that works with the language of your choice should work well.
-Our teams often use Eclipse, IntelliJ, VS Code, Atom, Emacs, and Vim, among others.
+Our teams often use IntelliJ, Eclipse, VS Code among others.

+Vaadin IDE plugins (IntelliJ and VS Code) support the IDE versions released during the last 12 months

 Vaadin Designer supports the following IDEs:
 - Eclipse from Photon and upwards
 - JetBrains IntelliJ IDEA from 2017 upwards

   </td>
 </tr>
 <tr>